Risk Management

 |

-| Threats | Insufficient protection of human rights in the workplace, including those of suppliers, could lead to a loss of trust among stakeholders, regulatory penalties, or lawsuits. | ||
+| Threats | Insufficient human rights initiatives throughout the supply chain could lead to a loss of trust among stakeholders, social sanction, or lawsuits. | ||

 Diversity and equal opportunity*